Controversies surrounding the Legion of Christ: Sexual abuse by Fr. William Izquierdo admitted by the Legion

+Sexual abuse accusations against Fr.
+Luis Garza and Fr.
+Jose Sabin

+In October 2016, accusations against Fr.
+Luis Garza and Fr.
+Jose Sabin surfaced that they both sexually abused a teenage boy in the early 1990s at a Legion of Christ house of formation.
+Since then the case against Fr Luis Garza has been dropped.

+Sexual abuse by Fr.
+Marcelino de Andrés Núñez

+Father Marcelino de Andrés Núñez, a priest of the Legionaries of Christ and former secretary of Marcial Maciel, was arrested in Spain and accused of abusing five underage girls at a school where he served as a primary and secondary school chaplain.
+The Legion of Christ admitted that this abuse took place and removed the priest from ministry.

 ReGAIN lawsuit

 In August 2007, the Legion filed a lawsuit against ReGAIN, an organization founded by ex-Legionaries critical of Legion practices and its founder Marcial Maciel.
 The lawsuit alleges that written property of the Legion, including letters written by Maciel and copies of unpublished principles and norms "intended only for dissemination and use by Legion members" were stolen and posted online "out of context ... as part of a concerted effort to wage a malicious disinformation campaign against the Legion."
 The Legion has pleaded that the value of the alleged stolen property is "worth at least $750,000."

 The president of ReGAIN has asserted that, to the best of his knowledge, "nothing was obtained improperly," and expressed the opinion that the lawsuit request for information on anonymous message board posters was an action "proving that the Legion is a cult which controls information, stifles freedom of expression, and goes after dissenters."

 At the conclusion of the lawsuit, the internet discussion board xlcrc.com about the Legion and its activities was taken down.